Last modified: October 24, 2019

 - IAB Europe Transparency and Consent Framework:

-- For users located outside of the EEA, we provide our clients with Platform Controls, including our whitelisting capabilities, to control which third parties may receive your information.
+- For users located outside of the EEA, we provide our clients with Platform Controls, including our whitelisting capabilities, to control which third parties may receive your data.

 - Legal Rights and Compliance with Law: We may also disclose Platform Data in the event that we reasonably suspect malicious activity or fake traffic or when we reasonably believe it is required by law, subpoena or other legal process, including to meet national security or law enforcement requirements.